-Although those familiar with British English would be able to understand US English, it’s still technically a different language.
+Although those familiar with British English would be able to understand American English, it’s still technically a different locale.
 As such, it’s up for translation, and this is where you can contribute!

 Start Contributing Today

 All you need is your WordPress.org account to log in at the British English locale page on Translate WordPress and find a project you want to translate.
 This could be your own theme or plugin, or one you use but would really like to see translated anyway.

 Each string you submit will be validated (usually within a few days), and then you’ll appear as a Translation Contributor on the en_GB Team page.

 WordPress Core, plugins, themes, mobile apps, and other strings can be translated from American English (

 Beyond the usual converting s’s into c’s (eg the noun ‘license’ becomes ‘licence’), z’s into s’s (eg ‘customize’ becomes ‘customise’), and adding u’s (eg ‘color’ becomes ‘colour’), here is a list of other things we take into consideration when translating into

 - Do not use ampersands (&), unless they are part of official titles or names.
 Otherwise, use ‘and’.

 - Do not put full stops between or after Latin abbreviations (etc, eg, ie), and do not italicise them.